jsonkung/image-colorization/README.md

 # Image Colorization
 Implementation of image colorization methods described in https://webee.technion.ac.il/people/anat.levin/papers/colorization-siggraph04.pdf and https://www3.cs.stonybrook.edu/~mueller/research/colorize/colorize-sig02.pdf as well as a combination of both.

-Dependencies can be installed by running `pip install -r requirements.txt`.
-If issues come up with installing dependencies, the main dependencies include:
+The main dependencies include to run this include:
 - `scipy`
 - `Pillow`
 - `numpy`